 Political Activities of Employees

-Policy 05.00.04 – Political Activities and the Section 300.5.1 of the UNC Policy Manual prohibit activities of university employees related to governmental and political processes that are incompatible with the general responsibilities of public employment.
+Policy 05.00.04 – Political Activities and Section 300.5.1 of the UNC Policy Manual prohibit activities of university employees related to governmental and political processes that are incompatible with the general responsibilities of public employment.
 More detailed information is provided in the memorandum, “Reminders Regarding University and Political Activities,” published annually by the UNC System.

 Due to potential conflicts of interest or time, all EHRA employees (Faculty and EHRA Non-Faculty) becoming candidates for or holding public offices must make certain disclosures and may be required to submit a Petition Regarding Political Activity pursuant to the process described in Section 5 of Policy 05.00.04 and in Sections 300.5.1 and 300.5.2 of the UNC Policy Manual.